opencadc/storage-inventory/ringhold/README.md

-# Storage Inventory metadata-validate process (ringhold)
+# Storage Inventory local artifact removal process (ringhold)

-Process to validate metadata changes between storage sites and global inventory(ies).
+Process to remove local artifacts that are no longer being synchronised by fenwick.
+This tool is used to perform quick cleanup at a storage site after changing the fenwick artifact-filter policy.

 ## configuration
 See the [cadc-java](https://github.com/opencadc/docker-base/tree/master/cadc-java) image docs for general config requirements.